rolandshoemaker/wile-e-coyote/README.md

 #### Logging format

-`wec-analytics` should generate some log file that will be passed to the Docker host when everything shutdown (or something), containing all of the `chainResults` that were passed to it.
+`wec-analytics` should generate some log file that will be passed to the Docker host when everything shuts down (or something...), containing all of the `chainResults` that were passed to it.
 This file should probably be in JSON, although if it's going to get REALLY big (like millions of requests) we may want to use a binary logging format...? (in this  case we would then need another tool to extract/convert/whatever the log file afterwards.

 ## Docker